Eighteen ways to make your life (somewhat) easier and (somewhat) better while applying for disability:

 💥 If you cannot afford a doctor, medications, or medical tests, check out: How to Get to the Doctor When You Can’t Get to the Doctor

 💥 Many people find it helpful to create an online Social Security account while applying.
 On this account, they will occasionally post cryptic messages about your application.

 💥 It’s a great idea to learn the difference between SSI & SSDI.
 It will help you feel a lot less confused when you read the rest of this site.
 Learn the difference here.

-💥 If you are able to qualify for a caregiver, that will certainly make life much easier!
-It may also make it easier for you to have someone assist with scheduling doctor’s appointments, getting to the doctor, mailing things, or making phone calls.
+💥 If you are able to qualify for a caregiver, that will certainly make life much easier in many ways!
+It may also help your application to have someone who can assist you with scheduling doctor’s appointments, getting to the doctor, mailing things, or making phone calls.
 How to Get a Caregiver

 💥 For financial survival and other assistance, please check out: How to Survive Financially While Applying.

 💥 Also look at this list of Other Programs You Can Apply for While Waiting for Disability.
 You do NOT have to be approved for disability to apply for most programs.

 💥 It’s important to check your mail regularly while you are applying.
 If you are going out of town, or cannot access your mail regularly, you might look into signing up for informed delivery from your post office.